Larry Lucchino

-Lawrence Lucchino (born September 6, 1945) is an American lawyer, best known as an executive in Major League Baseball (MLB).
-He previously served as president of the Baltimore Orioles, president/CEO of the San Diego Padres, and president/CEO of the Boston Red Sox.
-He is chairman of the Worcester Red Sox, the Triple-A affiliate of the Boston Red Sox; chairman of The Jimmy Fund, the philanthropic arm of the Dana–Farber Cancer Institute; and president/CEO emeritus of Fenway Sports Group, the parent company of the Boston Red Sox and Liverpool F.C.
+Lawrence Lucchino (September 6, 1945 – April 2, 2024) was an American lawyer and Major League Baseball executive.
+He served as president of the Baltimore Orioles, president and chief executive officer (CEO) of the San Diego Padres, and president and CEO of the Boston Red Sox.
+He was also chairman of the Worcester Red Sox, the Triple-A affiliate of the Boston Red Sox; chairman of The Jimmy Fund, the philanthropic arm of the Dana–Farber Cancer Institute; and president and CEO emeritus of Fenway Sports Group, the parent company of the Boston Red Sox and Liverpool F.C.
 Lucchino played college basketball for the Princeton Tigers.

-Early life
+Early life and education

-Lucchino was born in Pittsburgh, graduated from Taylor Allderdice High School there, and attended Princeton University where he played college basketball.
+Lawrence Lucchino was born on September 6, 1945, in Pittsburgh.
+He graduated from Taylor Allderdice High School, and attended Princeton University, where he played college basketball.
 He was a member of the Princeton Tigers men's basketball team for the 1964–65, 1965–66, and 1966–67 seasons.
 The 1964–65 Tigers, captained by Bill Bradley, advanced to the Final Four of the 1965 NCAA University Division basketball tournament.

-Lucchino graduated from Princeton in 1967 and then received a J.D. degree from Yale Law School, where he was a classmate of Hillary Clinton.
+Lucchino graduated from Princeton in 1967.
+He earned a Juris Doctor from Yale Law School, where he was a classmate of Hillary Clinton.

 Career

 After law school, Lucchino practiced law with the Washington, D. C., law firm of Williams & Connolly.
 The founder, famed litigator Edward Bennett Williams, had ownership interest in both the Washington Redskins and the Baltimore Orioles.
 Lucchino's law practice at Williams & Connolly included a substantial amount of work for those two sports teams.
 Through that work, Lucchino served on the Redskins' board of directors from 1979 to 1985.

-He later became president of the Baltimore Orioles, serving from 1988 to 1993, and president and CEO of the San Diego Padres, serving from 1995 to 2001.
+Lucchino became president of the Baltimore Orioles, serving from 1988 to 1993, and president and CEO of the San Diego Padres, serving from 1995 to 2001.
 Lucchino subsequently joined the Boston Red Sox as president and CEO when John W. Henry purchased the team in December 2001.

-Lucchino is known for having initiated the trend of building baseball-only facilities with an old-fashioned charm and smaller seating capacities.
+Lucchino was known for having initiated the trend of building baseball-only facilities with an old-fashioned charm and smaller seating capacities.
 Under his watch, both the Orioles and Padres built new stadiums, pioneering Oriole Park at Camden Yards and Petco Park, respectively.
-Various other MLB teams have followed this lead and built new stadiums with an old-style look and feel.

-Lucchino helped build Padres teams that made the playoffs in 1996 and 1998.
+He helped build Padres teams that made the playoffs in 1996 and 1998.
 They advanced to the 1998 World Series, which was instrumental in winning a city-wide vote in November 1998 to authorize the construction of Petco Park.
 Lucchino was named to the Padres Hall of Fame in 2022.